ZhenyingZhu/StudyNotes/ASP.md

 - Token AuthN: client attach a token to HTTP requests for the server side to authN.
 - If token is missing or invalid, server returns 401
+- Used in the context of OAuth 2.0 or OpenID connect.

 ### Configuring Identity